alberttgomes/liferay-database-converter/README.md

 ```

 ### Note
-> This application will fix column and constraints issues when using the Pentaho tool.
+> This application will fix column and constraint issues using the Pentaho tool.